hvandermarel/GNSS-Perl-toolbox/rinex/README.md

 When upconverting from RINEX version 2 to 3+, the default rinex output is version `3.04` for version 3 and version `4.02` for version 4.

-From version `3.01` onwards additional information is needed, such as Glonass slot numbers and frequencies, phase shifts and Glonass code and phase biases.
-From RINEX version 4 the latter two records are depricated, leaving only the Glonass slot numbers as missing information.
+From version `3.01` onwards additional header information is needed, such as Glonass slot numbers, phase shift and Glonass bias records.
+From RINEX version 4 phase shift and Glonass bias records are depricated, leaving only the Glonass slot numbers as missing information in a conversion from rinex version 2.
-For version 3.01(3.02) to 3.05, where the phase shift and Glonass bias records are mandatory, we use blank values for the phase shifts and Glonass code and phase biases to indicate that these are unknown, which is in agreement with the standard).
+For version 3.01(3.02) to 3.05, the only versions where phase shift and Glonass bias records are mandatory, we use blank values for the phase shifts and Glonass biases to indicate that these are unknown (in agreement with the standard).
 Because of the "strong deprication" of these records in version 4 we consider this not as a great miss.

-The only problem is when the Glonass slot numbers are missing (in input versions below 3.02).
-To cover this situation this software reads the file `glonass.cfg`, which contains a full history of slot numbers, to obtain the slot number at the date of observation and insert these into the rinex header.
-This is a solution that works well with older rinex version 2 files, but beware, when converting contemporary rinex version 2 files make sure to update the `glonass.cfg` file.
+The only problem is when the Glonass slot numbers are missing, which may happen in input versions below 3.02.
+To cover this situation all Glonass slot numbers that have been used in the past are provided in the file `glonass.cfg`, which is used by the software to insert the Glonass slot numbers at the date of observation into the rinex header.
+This is a solution that works well with older rinex version 2 files, but beware, when converting contemporary rinex version 2 files make sure the `glonass.cfg` file is up to date.

 ### Comparison with other tools (`teqc`, `gfzrnx`)

 The `rnxedit` tool was inspired by Unavco's `teqc` and GFZ's `gfzrnx`, but doesn't share any of the code.
 For a comparison of the three tools:

-- `teqc` only operates on RINEX version 2 files, can create RINEX version 2 from raw data files, and do quality control
+- `teqc` only operates on RINEX version 2 files, can create RINEX version 2 from raw data files, but does quality control that none of the other two tools can do
-- `rnxedit` and `teqc` can edit RINEX header data using command line options (`gfzrnx` uses crux files for this)
+- `rnxedit` and `teqc` can edit RINEX header data using command line options (`gfzrnx` uses crux files)
 - all three tools can do filtering
 - `gfzrnx` and `rnxedit` can convert between RINEX versions, `teqc` cannot
 - `rnxedit` and `teqc` are single pass and can be used in pipes, `gfzrnx` reads all data in memory first and tends to be more heavy on resources than the two other tools